March 27, 2026

 Before Day 1: The Three Non-Negotiables

 1. A clear, specific niche.
 "I help businesses with AI" is too broad to generate referrals or qualify prospects efficiently.
 Pick one: "I help HVAC companies automate their lead follow-up with AI" or "I build AI chatbots for dental practices."
-The niche can evolve, but you need a starting point that's specific enough to resonate.
+The niche can evolve, but you need a starting point that is specific enough to resonate.
+Specificity makes your messaging sharper, your targeting easier, and your conversations more productive — because you can speak directly to problems the prospect actually has rather than speaking generally about possibilities.

 Week 1 (Days 1-7): Foundation and List Building

-In week 1, you're not pitching anyone.
-You're building your prospect list, optimizing your profile, and sending warm-up connection requests without any explicit sales intent.
+In week 1, you are not pitching anyone.
+You are building your prospect list, optimizing your profile, and sending warm-up connection requests without any explicit sales intent.

 Daily tasks for week 1 (30-45 minutes per day):